 Don’t want to give up your single serve coffee machine?
 You don’t have to!
 You can still enjoy your Keurig without the need to buy expensive and wasteful coffee pods.
 Reusable coffee pods are the perfect substitute.
 You can fill them with your favorite coffee blend, and when you are done brewing your cup, dump out your coffee grinds into your compost and give your reusable coffee pod a rinse and a quick clean.
 No need to toss it!

 The French Press is the most recent addition to my zero-waste coffee arsenal.
 Add ground coffee to your French Press, then add hot water, let it steep a moment or two then depress the plunger.
 Voila!
 Delicious coffee and no waste!
 It’s easy to clean and so simple.
-I absolutely adore the coffee foam this method produces, and it’s coffee rivals my love of the moka.
-The French Press is also easy to use and maintain, while helping you reduce your plastic waste.
-Like mokas, French Presses come in many sizes from single serve (like the one I have) to larger presses to help caffinate a larger crowd.
+I absolutely adore the coffee foam this method produces, and it’s coffee rivals my love of the Moka.
+The French Press is also easy to use and maintain while helping you reduce your plastic waste.
+Like Mokas, French Presses come in many sizes from single serve (like the one I have) to larger presses to help caffeinate a larger crowd.

 Coffee is an essential part of your day.
 It makes life worth getting up for!
 Don’t let your daily coffee habit derail your green-living goals.
 Switch out single-use coffee pods for these three zero-waste coffee options.
 They will make a wonderful cup of coffee, help you reduce your waste output, and make your day a little greener.